-During the current fiscal year, the Company was able to expand its property portfolio by purchasing the Bleiberg Zinc-Germanium-Lead-Fluorite-Cadmium deposit.
+The Company expanded its property portfolio by purchasing the Bleiberg Zinc-Germanium-Lead-Fluorite-Cadmium deposit.
 Bleiberg is considered a world class deposit and consists of 116 exploration licenses totaling 6,582.4 hectares, located approximately 130 kilometers south of the city of Salzburg, Austria.
 Bleiberg is a well-known, 700-year-old, polymetallic zinc, germanium, lead, fluorite and cadmium mine site with first operations more than 2,000 years ago with numerous scientific publications, extensive infrastructure and known mineralized bodies.
 The mine has excellent underground access with approximately 8 kilometers of strike length still to be explored and/or developed.